 The Policy Committee may also seek input or discuss the proposal with other groups affected by the policy.

 5. The Policy Committee will make reports to the Board regarding its activities and the status of policy development.

 B. Upon recommendation by the Policy Committee, the first reading of a new policy, revision or deletion of policy shall be placed on the agenda of a regular Board meeting.
 Board members shall receive the policy, supporting material, if appropriate, and any written recommendations in advance of the meeting date.

 The Policy Committee Chair will explain the proposed policy or policy change.
 The Board may discuss the substance of the policy proposal, and a vote shall be held to acknowledge the first reading of the policy.
 Any changes to the policy agreed to by consensus or by vote on a motion to amend shall be made prior to the second reading.

-C. At a subsequent regular meeting, at least two weeks but no more than eight weeks after the first reading, the policy shall be placed on the agenda for second reading and action.
+C. At a subsequent regular meeting, at least two weeks but no more than eight weeks after the first reading, the new policy shall be placed on the agenda for second reading and action, (revisions or deletions only require a first reading).
 Amendments may be introduced and acted upon.
 If a main motion to approve the policy is not passed at such a meeting by a majority vote of Board members present and voting, the process for that policy is ended unless the Board, by vote, takes action to table further consideration of the policy or otherwise dispose of the policy (e.g., refer it back to the Policy Committee for further research).

-D. The Superintendent will be responsible for making new and revised policies available to board members, school unit personnel, students and the public by sending copies to the schools, updating the school unit’s website and/or other appropriate means as soon as practicable following adoption.
-Board members should update their policy manuals when they receive copies of new or revised policies or notifications of deletions.
+D. The Superintendent will be responsible for making new and revised policies available to board members, school unit personnel, students and the public by schools, updating the school unit’s website and/or other appropriate means as soon as practicable following adoption.
+All active School Board policies are available online at www.carrabec.org.